alexis900/alexis900/README.md

 # Hi there 👋

-🔭🌱 I'm a system administrator who learns multiple programming languages from Python, PowerShell, and more.
+🔭🌱 I'm a system administrator who learns multiple programming languages from Bash, Python, PowerShell, and more.

 <!--
 **alexis900/alexis900** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.